 It appears that the practice of traveling between upland and coastal communities in the 'O'oma ahupua'a greatly decreased by the middle nineteenth century.
-Indeed, the only claimant for kuleana land in 'O'oma, during the $M\bar{a}hele$ ' $\bar{A}ina$ of 1848-when native tenants were allowed to lay claim to lands on which they lived and cultivated-noted that he was the only resident in 'O'oma at the time (see Helu 9162 to Kahelekahi below).
-This is perhaps explained by the fact that at time of the $M\bar{a}hele$ there was a significant decline in the Hawaiian population, and changes in Hawaiian land tenure led to the relocation of many individuals from various lands.
+Indeed, the only claimant for kuleana land in 'O'oma, during the Māhele 'Āina of 1848-when native tenants were allowed to lay claim to lands on which they lived and cultivated-noted that he was the only resident in 'O'oma at the time (see Helu 9162 to Kahelekahi below).
+This is perhaps explained by the fact that at time of the Māhele there was a significant decline in the Hawaiian population, and changes in Hawaiian land tenure led to the relocation of many individuals from various lands.

 As part of recent cultural studies that were conducted for the 'O'oma ahupua'a (Rechtman and Maly 2003; Rechtman 2006) substantial archival and oral-historical research was performed, which included an examination of Māhele testimony, Boundary Commission descriptions, and grant records.
 In the Buke Kakau Paa no ka Mahele Aina (Land Division Book), between Kamehameha III and his supporters, it is documented that by the time of the Māhele 'Āina, 'O'oma was divided into two ahupua'a, 'O'oma 1st and 2nd.
 'O'oma 1st was claimed by Moses Kekūāiwa (brother of Kamehameha IV and V, and Victoria Kamāmalu), one of the children of Kīna'u and M. Kekūanao'a, thus, a grandson of Kamehameha I. 'O'oma 2nd was held by Kamehameha III (Buke Māhele, January 27, 1848:13-14).
 On March 8, 1848, Kamehameha III assigned his interest in 'O'oma 2nd to the Government land inventory (Buke Māhele, 1848:183).
-Moses Kekūāiwa died on November 24, 1848, and his father, Mataio Kekūanao'a, administrator of the estate, relinquished in commutation, his rights to 'O'oma 1st, giving the land over to the Government Land inventory (Government Lands - Indices of Awards 1929:10).
+Moses Kekūāiwa died on November 24, 1848, and his father, Mataio Kekūanao'a, administrator of the estate, relinquished in commutation, his rights to 'O'oma 1st, giving the land over to the Government land inventory (Foreign Testimony Volume 3:408).
+Thus, both 'O'oma 1st and 2nd were assigned to the Government Land inventory (Government Lands - Indices of Awards 1929:10).
 Only one additional claim (Helu 9162 by Kahelekahi) was made for 'O'oma during the Māhele; this claim was not awarded.
 It is interesting to note that Kahelekahi reported in his claim that he was the only person living in 'O'oma 2nd during the 15 years prior to his 1848 claim:

-Kahelekahi - Helu 9162

-Kailua, Hawaii February 9, 1848
+Kahelekahi - Helu 9162 Kailua, Hawaii February 9, 1848